 Numerous AI systems, such as Siri or Alexa, support natural language learning and voice input.
 This enables a CRM system to effectively respond to client inquiries, resolve customer issues, and even find new sales prospects for the sales staff.
 Certain AI-driven CRM systems are even capable of multitasking in order to manage all of these functions and more.

-They accomplish this by posing questions to the customer via voice input AI technology, such as “where and when will you be wearing your jacket?”
+They accomplish this by posing questions to the customer via voice input AI technology, such as “Where and when will you be wearing your jacket?”
 IBM’s software then scans hundreds of products to identify ideal matches based on real-time customer input and internal research, such as local weather conditions.

 There is little doubt that AI is already affecting e-commerce and has begun to evolve sales processes in response to new data.
-The modifications will ensure that clients are no longer given improper products or services.
+The modifications will ensure that clients are, no longer given improper products or services.

-Personalisation is nothing new in eCommerce, and anyone who uses Amazon on a regular basis would understand what we’re talking about.
+Personalization is nothing new in eCommerce, and anyone who uses Amazon on a regular basis would understand what we’re talking about.
 However, as artificial intelligence and machine learning technologies continue to progress, new levels of personalization have begun to enter the rapidly rising world of e-commerce.

 Whereas customization powered by AI for eCommerce takes a multi-channel strategy.
-New artificial intelligence engines, such as Boomtrain, sit on top of many client touch points, assisting businesses in analysing how customers engage online.
+New artificial intelligence engines, such as Boomtrain, sit on top of many client touch points, assisting businesses in analyzing how customers engage online.

-Whether it’s a mobile application, a website, or an email campaign, the AI engine monitors all devices and channels in real time to provide a single view of the customer.
+Whether it’s a mobile application, a website, or an email campaign, the AI engine monitors all devices and channels in real-time to provide a single view of the customer.
 This consolidated view of the customer helps eCommerce companies to provide a consistent customer experience across all platforms.

 When a consumer is exploring iPhone covers on your website, they may receive a push message on their mobile device telling them about your iPhone case flash sale.
 They complete the transaction straight on their phone, which eliminates numerous processes for both sides.

-Read here, why your next app should be developed in Flutter?
+Read here, why your next app should be developed in Flutter.

-Numerous eCommerce businesses are already growing more sophisticated in their use of artificial intelligence to capture customer attention, and one strategy that is gaining traction is dubbed ‘conversational commerce.’
+Numerous eCommerce businesses are, already growing more sophisticated in their use of artificial intelligence to capture customer attention, and one strategy that is, gaining traction is, dubbed ‘conversational commerce.’

 This is the convergence of visual, audible, textual, and predictive skills in the eCommerce sector.
 Consumer preferences are changing at a breakneck pace, to the point where businesses are struggling to keep up.

-If brands are to survive, this is a critical business strategy that must be implemented.
+If brands are, to survive, this is a critical business strategy that must be, implemented.
 The deployment of artificial intelligence via ‘chatbots’ is just one method for driving the conversation in this new era of conversational business.

 Chatbots can actively assume some of the critical responsibilities associated with running an online business, most notably when it comes to conducting operations and marketing chores.